 Semester schedule and breaks: An intensive orientation occurs at the beginning of each semester.
 The program follows a modified university calendar starting in August nearly two weeks before the regular semester begins and ending in late May.
 School breaks include a Thanksgiving Break (4-5 day weekend), semester break (2 weeks spanning Christmas to New Year’s) and spring break (3-4 day weekend).

 Weekly commitment: A typical week includes 32 hours (4 days) at assigned rotation sites.
 On the fifth day, interns meet for a 6-hour class or collaborate with the internship director to conduct disease prevention promotion activities such as community needs assessments, early evaluation screening, a nutrition and physical activity program for older adults, food preservation classes or group nutrition classes at community centers or food pantries.
+In addition, expect to spend one or two evenings a week taking graduate courses.

 In class, you’ll develop your dietetics skills, present case studies, listen to presentations, go on field trips, hear guest speakers and share your practice experiences.
 Outside of class and supervised practice time, you will be expected to complete internship assignments and attend work or professional-related activities.